vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Standards Requirements

-This specification enables interoperable implementation of the following four flows:
+This specification enables interoperable implementations of the following flows:

 * Issuance of IETF SD-JWT VC using OpenID4VCI
 * Presentation of IETF SD-JWT VC using OpenID4VP